Frédéric Chopin: Reception and influence

 Musicologist Erinn Knyt writes: "In the nineteenth century Chopin and his music were commonly viewed as effeminate, androgynous, childish, sickly, and 'ethnically other.
 Music historian Jeffrey Kallberg says that in Chopin's time, "listeners to the genre of the piano nocturne often couched their reactions in feminine imagery", and he cites many examples of such reactions to Chopin's nocturnes.
 One reason for this may be "demographic" – there were more female than male piano players, and playing such "romantic" pieces was seen by male critics as a female domestic pastime.
 Such genderization was not commonly applied to other genres among Chopin's works, such as the scherzo or the polonaise.
-The cultural historian Edward Said has cited the demonstrations by pianist and writer Charles Rosen, in the latter's book The Romantic Generation, of Chopin's skills in "planning, polyphony, and sheer harmonic creativity", as effectively overthrowing any legend of Chopin "as a swooning, 'inspired', small-scale salon composer".
+The cultural historian Edward Said has cited the demonstrations by pianist and writer Charles Rosen (himself a pupil of Rosenthal, who had in turn studied with Chopin's student Mikuli), in the latter's book The Romantic Generation, of Chopin's skills in "planning, polyphony, and sheer harmonic creativity", as effectively overthrowing any legend of Chopin "as a swooning, 'inspired', small-scale salon composer".

 Chopin's music remains very popular and is regularly performed, recorded and broadcast worldwide.
 The world's oldest monographic music competition, the International Chopin Piano Competition, founded in 1927, is held every five years in Warsaw.

 The Fryderyk Chopin Institute lists over eighty societies worldwide devoted to the composer and his music.
 The Institute site also lists over 1500 performances of Chopin works on YouTube as of March 2021.